open-physiology/open-physiology-viewer/manual/model.md

  ```
  <img src="asset/links.png" width="75%" caption = "Drawing links">

+ Among other link geometries supported by the lyph viewer are
+ * `spline` to draw link connectors that smoothly join preceding and following links
+ * `rectangle` to draw splines that resemble a semi-square connector with rounded corners
- Among other link geometries supported by the lyph viewer are `path` to draw graph edges bundled together by the [d3.js edge bundling method](https://bl.ocks.org/vasturiano/7c5f24ef7d4237f7eb33f17e59a6976e).
+ * `path` to draw graph edges bundled together by the [d3.js edge bundling method](https://bl.ocks.org/vasturiano/7c5f24ef7d4237f7eb33f17e59a6976e).

- There are also two auxiliary link types: `invisible` links which are never displayed themselves but serve as axes for the lyphs they convey.
-The `force` links have no corresponding visual objects and currently only serve the purpose of binding together selected nodes.
-The `invisible` links can either be defined explicitly in the model or auto-generated if a lyph that is an `internalLyph` of some other lyph is not conveyed by any user-defined link in the model.
+ There are also two auxiliary link types:
+ * `invisible` links are never displayed themselves but serve as axes for the lyphs they convey.
+The `invisible` links can either be defined explicitly in the model or auto-generated if a lyph that is an `internalLyph` of some other lyph is not conveyed by any user-defined link in the model;
+ * `force` links have no corresponding visual objects and only serve the purpose of binding together selected nodes.

- The property `stroke` set to `dashed` yields a dashed line while its value `thick` indicates that the link should be drawn as a thick line.
+ The property `stroke` set to `dashed` yields a dashed line while its property `thick` set to `true` indicates that the link should be drawn as a thick line.
 This option was introduced to overcome a well-known WebGL [issue](https://mattdesl.svbtle.com/drawing-lines-is-hard) with drawing thick lines.
 It instructs the lyph viewer to use a custom vertex shader.
-The optional property `lineWidth` can be used to specify how thick such links should be (its default value is 0.003).
+The optional property `lineWidth` can be used to specify how thick such links should be (the default value is 0.003).

  The property `length` defines the desired distance between the link ends in terms of the percentage from the maximal allowed length (which is equal to the main axis length in the lyph viewer).
 The link force from the [d3-force-3d](https://github.com/vasturiano/d3-force-3d#links) module pushes the link's source and target nodes together or apart according to the desired distance.
 More details about these parameters can be found in the documentation of the module.

  A link of any type can be set to be `collapsible`.
-A collapsible link exists only if its ends are constrained by the visible entities in the view, i.e., the link's source and target nodes must be inside of visible lyphs, on separate lyph borders or are hosted by other visible links.
+A collapsible link exists only if its ends are `constrained` by the visible entities in the view, i.e., the link's source and target nodes must be inside of visible lyphs, on separate lyph borders or are hosted by other visible links.
 If this is not the case, the source and target nodes of the collapsible link are attracted to each other until they collide to look like a single node.

- Collapsible links are auto-generated for the models where one node is constrained by two or more different entities meaning that it should be placed to several different locations.
+ Collapsible links are auto-generated for the models where one node is constrained by two or more different resources (i.e., lyph borders) meaning that it should be placed to several different locations.
 This functionality allows modellers to include the same semantic entity to various subsystems in the model, even if these subsystems are split by some space for readability.
 The auto-generated collapsible links are `dashed` to emphasize that the link is an auxiliary line that helps to locate duplicates of the same node.

  The screenshots below show the link chain representing the anterolateral apinothalamic tract in isolation and in combination with the neural system group.
 Observe that in the latter case the tract's nodes are bound to the neural system lyph borders with thin dashed transitions among pairs of replicated node instances.